polarfire-soc/polarfire-soc-buildroot-sdk/doc/MPFS-DEV-KIT_user_guide.md

 - One USB-A to micro USB-B cable
 - One 12 V, AC power adapter and cord
 - One FlashPro4/FlashPro5 programming dongle
-- Two Libero Platinum software licenses of duration one year ($995 value)

 SiFive’s HiFive Unleashed development kit is based on the Freedom U540-C000 chip, the first 4+1 multicore RISC-V Linux-capable SoC.